nmlgc/ssg/README.md

      Then, you can run the build task with the default `Ctrl-Shift-B` keybinding.

-   * Or you can always run `tup` directly from this shell.
+   * Or you can always run `build.bat` directly from this shell.

 The binary will be put into the `bin/` subdirectory, where you can also place the game's original data files.